marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 META = list(zip(GENRES, TITLES))
 ```

-- We've also gone ahead and zipped together the `GENRE` and `TITLE` lists into combined metadata tuples since this will make generating pairwise combinations easier
-- These lines together perform a similar function to the first two commands in the Nextflow workflow
-  - However, as Snakemake doesn't have an explicit workflow definition, we'll instead write these lines immediately under the path constants at the top of the workflow file since they effectively act as a different set of constants within the workflow
-- Now we can write the rule that aggregates the count statistics into a single file
+We've also gone ahead and zipped together the `GENRE` and `TITLE` lists into combined metadata tuples since this will make generating pairwise combinations easier.
+These lines together perform a similar function to the first two commands in the Nextflow workflow.
+However, as Snakemake doesn't have an explicit workflow definition, we'll instead write these lines immediately under the path constants at the top of the workflow file since they effectively act as a different set of constants within the workflow.
+Now we can write the rule that aggregates the count statistics into a single file.

 ```python
 rule merge_basic_stats: